enable3d/enable3d/README.md

 ## Upgrade to v0.20.0

+### ES2015

+enable3d now targets es2015+.
+If you use TypeScript or Babel, set your target to es2015 (es6) or higher.

+### Dual Canvas Mode in Phaser

+Since three.js r118, it is hard (impossible) to share the WebGL context with Phaser.
+Enable3d will therefore create a second canvas for 3d elements.
+It does this automatically.
+You do not have to make any changes manually.

+### Phaser Config

-If you are using the Phaser 3D Extension, you have to add `{ transparent: true }` to the Phaser game config.
+If you are using the Phaser 3D Extension, you have to add `{ transparent: true }` to the Phaser game config and remove `backgroundColor` (if present).

 ```js
 const config = {